 Here you can search for the domain and remove its Cookies & site data by clicking on the Bin icon.

-If you click on the arrow icon against the Cookie, you will be able to see the details of the locally stored data and delete it.
+If you click on the arrow icon next to the Cookie, you can view the details of the locally stored data and delete it.

 When a web page is open, click on the padlock icon to open a flyer and select Cookies.